pgadmin-org/pgadmin4/docs/en_US/import_export_servers.rst

 .. code-block:: bash

     /path/to/python /path/to/setup.py --load-servers input_file.json

+    # or, to replace the list of servers with the newly imported one:

+    /path/to/python /path/to/setup.py --load-servers input_file.json --replace

     # or, to specify a non-default user name to own the new servers: